shomykohai/quest-system/docs/api/quest_manager.md

 ### Methods

+NOTE: Some methods has changed between Quest System 1.x and 2.x.<br>
+If you are using Quest System 1.x, please refer to the [Migration Guide to v2]() to know which methods have changed.

 | Name | Return Type |
 | ---- | ----------- |
 | [**start_quest**](#quest-start_questquest-quest-args-dictionary--)**(quest:** [Quest](/api/quest_resource.md)**, args:** [Dictionary](https://docs.godotengine.org/en/stable/classes/class_dictionary.html) = {}**)**  | [Quest](/api/quest_resource.md) |